official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-1-section-1-1.md

 781. The panel suggested changes to the practices and procedures of UNSCOM to ensure an effective and credible system, including:

-303  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898, page 135.
+[^303]:  Review of Intelligence on Weapons of Mass Destruction [“The Butler Report”], 14 July 2004, HC 898,
-304 UN Security Council, 30 January 1999, ‘Note by the President of the Security Council’ (S/1999/100).
+[^304]: UN Security Council, 30 January 1999, ‘Note by the President of the Security Council’ (S/1999/100).
-305 UN Security Council, 30 March 1999, ‘Letter dated 27 March 1999, from the Chairman of the panels established pursuant to the note by the President of the Security Council of 30 January 1999 (S/1999/100) addressed to the President of the Security Council’ (S/1999/356).
+[^305]: UN Security Council, 30 March 1999, ‘Letter dated 27 March 1999, from the Chairman of the panels

 171